 Lesson 2: Feed Your Elephant Often to Attract the Crowds

 At the zoo, the biggest crowds form at feeding time.
 Everyone wants to see the tiger eating its steak, or the piranhas demolishing their goat leg.
 On social media, you can observe this kind of ‘feeding frenzy’ when a fresh post goes up.
-The shelf life of a Social Media post has shown to be only about 3 hours before the post has been Liked, picked clean of every last shred of gossip and the pack has moved on.
+The shelf life of a Social Media post has shown to be only about 3 hours before the post has been Liked, commented on, and picked clean of every last shred of gossip.
+Then, the pack moves on in search of the next tasty online morsel.

 As human beings, we are creatures of habit.
-We are lulled into a state of comfort when we learn when we can expect something to happen.
-So establish a regular time to post.
+We are lulled into a state of comfort when we learn that we can expect something to happen at a certain time on a regular basis.
+So establish a regular time to post, such as every day at 9am.
 If there is a fresh picture or post on your page every single day, people will be more likely to visit it.

-The takeaway: Establish a ‘feeding time’ for your followers and stick to it.
+The takeaway: Establish a regular ‘feeding time’ for your followers and stick to it.

 Lesson 3: Seek Out Opportunity Like an Elephant Seeks Out Peanuts

 Thomas Edison once said that “we often miss opportunity because it’s dressed in overalls and looks like work.”
-Make a point of starting each day by reading your social media feeds in depth, and looking for one bright new opportunity to market yourself or your services.
-Comment on a friend’s page where he mentions similar businesses to yours, or research hash-tags on Twitter related to your industry and use them in your own posts.
+Make a point to start each day by reading your social media feeds in depth, and look for one bright new opportunity to market yourself or your services.
+Comment on a friend’s page where he mentions he's worked at a similar business to yours (this is called backlinking), or research hashtags on Twitter related to your industry and learn to use them in your own posts.

 A lot of people skip this vital legwork because -- guess what – it feels like work, and social media is supposed to be fun.
 But imagine yourself laying a social media peanut trail on the ground for your prospective clients.
 Each comment you make is like dropping a peanut on the ground.
 Drop enough peanuts in the right places, and very soon people will come flocking in your direction looking for the rest of the bag.